Sample type required: Deparaffinized and re-hydrated tissue sections on positively charged slides.

-- Tissue sections must be counterstained to fully recognize PAS-positive staining.
-This can be achieved with the use of either hematoxylin or fast green (see separate pages for specific guidelines).
+- Tissue sections must be counterstained to fully recognize the presence of PAS positive staining.
+This can be achieved with the use of hematoxylin (see separate page for specific guidelines).

 - After counterstain, tissue sections should be rinsed well in distilled water, dehydrated with 95% alcohol, followed by 100% alcohols, cleared with xylene (or xylene substitute), and cover-slipped.